 If you own a Netflix account/have access to the internet, then it’s more than likely you’ve heard of Noah Centineo, aka this summer’s biggest breakout star.
-He captured our hearts in not one but two Netflix romantic comedies, and is set to star in some of next year’s most highly anticipated films.
-And while we love to think that Centineo is literally perfection incarnate, it turns out he might just be human like the rest of us, even when it comes to the dating game.
+He captured our hearts in not one but two Netflix romantic comedies, and is also set to star in some of next year’s most highly anticipated films.
+But while we love to think that Centineo is perfection incarnate, it turns out he might just be human like the rest of us, even when it comes to the dating game.

 Centineo appeared alongside Busy Philipps in the interview segment on the November 8th episode of The Late Late Show with James Corden.
 The stars promoted upcoming projects, shared funny old headshots, and talked about the worst jobs they’ve ever had.
 And Philipps totally called Centineo out on ghosting one of her friends.